 Key Website Links

 Government Procurement is part of the Efficiency and Reform Group in the Cabinet Office.
-You will be able to find out the latest news and information on the SME and Growth Agenda, Policy Development and LEAN and Capability on the Government Procurement website.
+You will be able to find out the latest news and information on the SME and Growth Agenda, Policy Development and LEAN and Capability on the Crown Commercial Service website.

-The GPS overall priority is to provide procurement savings for the UK Public Sector as a whole and specifically to deliver centralised procurement for Central Government Departments.
+The CCS overall priority is to provide procurement savings for the UK Public Sector as a whole and specifically to deliver centralised procurement for Central Government Departments.

-The GPS is also rolling out training across Central Government to support new developments in the profession, the first stage of this will comprise:
+The CCS is also rolling out training across Central Government to support new developments in the profession, the first stage of this will comprise:

 - 1 day LEAN Sourcing Awareness Course